-You can maintain or increase HDL cholesterol levels and lower your LDL levels several ways:
+You can maintain or increase HDL cholesterol levels and lower your LDL levels in several ways:

 - Know your cholesterol levels – Have your levels checked at least once every five years, and more often if you have risk factors for high cholesterol.
 You can have your levels tested at your local community health center.

-- Exercise regularly – Participating in physical activity on a regular basis for at least 30 minutes daily can help you lose weight and increase your HDL cholesterol level.
+- Exercise regularly – Participating in physical activity regularly for at least 30 minutes daily can help you lose weight and increase your HDL cholesterol level.